 Similar to the active offer on the telephone, the order in which the two languages appear is not important.

 If the employee extending the active offer of service is unable to serve the client in the language chosen, the employee should say "Un moment, s’il vous plaît’’ or "One moment please" depending on the language used by the client and immediately request that an employee with the required language skills serve the client.
 An employee should not proceed to serve the client in the language not chosen by the client.

 It is important to note that the language of choice refers to the client’s language of choice and not the employee’s language of choice.

 Active Offer through signage

 The presence of bilingual signs is an important visual element indicating that services are available in both official languages.
 All offices must prominently display signs indicating the availability of service in both English and French.
 In addition, all exterior and interior signs in all offices and in all areas of the province must be in both official languages.
-All signage must conform to the Visual Identity Standards of the Province of New Brunswick, available from Communications New Brunswick.
+All signage must conform to the Visual Identity Standards of the Province of New Brunswick.

 Active Offer through correspondence